 When plywood was developed to replace solid-board sheathing for subfloors and decking, builders were generally reluctant to switch to the new product, which ultimately became the standard for subfloor applications.
 So, unsurprisingly, when OSB came on the scene as an alternative to plywood, detractors were quick to point out its deficiencies.
 Its affordable price aided its growing popularity, and it soon surpassed plywood as builders’ choice in home construction—floors as well as wall and roof sheathing.

 Plywood vs. OSB

-When a roofless, partially built structure takes on water, both plywood and oriented strand board (OSB) used for floor decking can absorb water, swell, delaminate, and require sanding or replacement before finish flooring can be installed.
+When a roofless, partially built structure takes on water, the plywood or OSB used for floor decking can absorb water, swell, delaminate, and require sanding or replacement before finish flooring can be installed.
+“Wood and water just do not mix well,” says Jeff Key, marketing manager for wood products at Georgia-Pacific.
+To address these water issues, OSB and plywood manufacturers are refining their products.
 The fix is to use water-repellent or water-resistant products in place of ordinary plywood or OSB.

 This evolved plywood may claim an overall advantage over OSB, since plywood is a stiffer, longer-lasting subfloor option.
 It will also hold up better under flooring accidents like leaks or flooding, and has greater nail withdrawal strength to hold the nail in under stress.
 “The difference with plywood is not felt initially during the first walk-through by the owners,” says Key.
 “It is made for long-term durability.”
 This sentiment is backed by Georgia-Pacific’s lifetime warranty on the product.